Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Home » Conditions »

 A labrum is a soft, fibrous section of cartilage that surrounds the hip or shoulder socket.
 The labrum helps to stabilize joints, provide cushioning and attach ligaments, which allows for movement and flexibility.
 Sudden twisting or pivoting movements often cause a hip labral tear.
 In addition to these acute labrum tears, athletes can also suffer from a labrum degenerating over time, due to wear-and-tear.
 Labral tears are among the most common sports injuries.
 When you experience hip pain, you should not delay scheduling an appointment with us.
 It’s important to receive prompt hip labral tear treatment to relieve your pain and resolve any underlying problems.

 Hip labral tear symptoms include pain, usually in the groin, a “catching” sensation, grinding of the joint and limited motion.

 Diagnosis of a hip labral tear involves a physical examination to identify stiffness, limited range of motion, and areas of pain and inflammation.
 In addition, a CT scan or MRI may be used to identify hip labral tears.

-For more severe injuries, the orthopaedic physicians at Kayal Orthopaedic Center conduct minimally invasive surgery to fix or reconstruct torn pieces of labrum.
+For more severe injuries, our orthopaedic physicians conduct minimally invasive surgery to fix or reconstruct torn pieces of labrum.
 Hip arthroscopy can be an effective hip labral tear treatment as well as the right approach to hip impingement.
 Your orthopaedic surgeon may also prescribe physical therapy after surgery to accelerate your healing and help you regain strength and endurance.